dusaprotocol/docs/docs/contracts/interfaces/IRouter.md

 `Address`

-- The address of the newly created LBPair
+- The address of the newly created Pair

 #### Defined in